ast-fortiss-tum/perturbation-drive/perturbationdrive/README.md

 )
 ```

+### OfflineScenarioOutcome

+The `OfflineScenarioOutcome` data class defines the result of running a based test on an image.
+Here we test the model under test on a image which is perturbed to evaluate the difference in driving commands on the perturbed image, the image which has not been perturbed and the grund truth driving actions.
+This class has the following parameters.

+- `image_file_name: str`
+    Path to the image used for testing
+- `json_file_name: str`
+    Path to the json containing the ground truth actions on the image
+- `perturbation_function: str`
+    Name of the function to perturb the input
+- `perturbation_scale: int`
+    Intensity of the perturbation on the image
+- `ground_truth_actions: List[float]`
+    Ground truth actions, e.g. taken by a human driver
+- `perturbed_image_actions: List[float]`
+    Actions of the model based on the perturbed image
+- `normal_image_actions: List[float]`
+    Actions of the model based on the normal image

 ### ImageCallBack

 The `ImageCallBack` class provides functionality to view images and text messages on a `pygame` window.
 This project uses this functionality to display the pertubed image and the actions of the `ADS` during the simulation.